swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 ##### Returned tuple labels

-Some of the pre-existing returned tuples do not have element labels.
-This proposal adds labels to them.
+One of the pre-existing returned tuples does not have element labels, and the original version of the proposal did not change that.
+New labels are now proposed for this case.
 This is technically source-breaking, in that if existing source uses exactly the proposed labels in a different position, then the returned tuple value would be shuffled.
 The chosen labels have sufficiently pointed names that the risk is very small.

 ## Acknowledgments